uchicago-cs/chiventure/docs/wdl.md

 ```

 ## ROOM:
+- Proper indentation and syntax is shown below.
+Be sure to use colons, tabs, and tick marks as defined below for valid inputs.

 ##### The Room Object must contain the following attributes:
 - id: `<UNIQUE ID NAME>` which is an identification name that is unique to the room